 Depending on the facts surrounding your case, your DUI defense lawyer will use a number of strategies to fight your marijuana DUI charges, such as:

 - You were not “high” behind the wheel

 - The police officer had no probable cause to pull you over or arrest you

 - The police officer did not follow proper procedure

 - There was no warrant to draw your blood for chemical testing

 - The results of a blood test indicated a false positive

 - Your driving abilities were not affected by marijuana

-Our skilled DUI attorneys have years of defending clients against impaired driving charges.
+Our skilled DUI attorneys have years of defending clients against impaired driving charges, including marijuana DUI matters.
+Because we focus on DUI defense, our legal team has the knowledge and resources to aggressively fight for our clients.
+If you’d like to learn more about our approach to marijuana DUI defense, we’d love to speak with you.
 Contact us at The Law Offices of Scott Henry for a free consultation and to discuss your defense strategy.